 The southern regions in Country C have many economically developed cities, while western regions consist of some developing cities.
 Therefore, Company X has designed different types of washing machines to meet various demands.
 For example, type A washing machine is intelligent, equipped with several laundry modes according to the colour, texture, material and shape of the clothes.
 Type B washing machine is a power saving and water saving washing machine, which achieves washing clothes with high efficiency and low power and water consumption.
 Sale agent A from southern region may order 100 type A washing machines and 50 type B washing machines, while sale agent B from western region may order 30 type A washing machines and 90 type B washing machines.
 Based on the orders from different sale agents, Company X will package the corresponding types of washing machines with corresponding quantity together.
 Afterwards, different packages for different sale agents will be loaded to transportation vehicles accordingly for different destinations.

+Company X has a service level agreement with service provider Y to deploy 5G network with sufficient coverage in the service area to enable the communication of Ambient IoT devices with the network.

 Before the transportation vehicle enters the loading stack for product transportation, it is necessary to inventory the products to be transported in the warehouse in order to ensure that the products have been recorded.
 During the loading process, it is required to ensure that the products are loaded to the corresponding transportation vehicles.
 Moreover, during the transportation, Company X may also need to monitor the transportation route by tracking the products in order to ensure that the products are transported on the right route.
 Otherwise, the products will be transported to the wrong place which is time and cost consuming.